ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 One of the critical considerations when starting a DLT project such as Ixian is user adoption.
 We wanted to make the platform as open and easy to join as possible.
 Absolutely anyone interested in the project should be able (with the bare minimal hardware and time investment) to set up their own DLT and S2 nodes and begin participating.
 Ixian's consensus algorithm relies on sufficient numbers to thwart potential attacks or abuse, so we wanted as many people as possible to join.

 The barrier to entry must therefore be simple to surmount for regular users, yet problematic should a bad actor attempt to bring up hundreds, or thousands of nodes online in a short period of time.
-Ixian's barrier to entry for DLT nodes at the moment is monetary - a Node must posess a certain number of Ixi coins before it can participate as a Master node.
+Ixian's barrier to entry for DLT nodes at the moment is monetary - a Node must possess a certain number of Ixi coins before it can participate as a Master node.
 These coins may be obtained through different means:
 * Purchase or gift from an existing Ixian user
 * Trade through a cryptocurrency exchange which supports Ixian
 * Mine the coins on low-cost hardware